Deepak Gaur: Career

 The core focus of Gaur's research has been the molecular biology of malaria parasites.
-He discovered a multiprotein adhesion complex on Plasmodium falciparum, the parasite which causes malaria. that helped the parasite in erythrocyte invasion.
+He discovered a protein complex on Plasmodium falciparum that enables the parasite to invade red blood cells.
 This discovery is known to have potential in identifying strain-transcending parasite neutralization and in the development of a vaccine against the parasite by developing antibodies which blocks the antigen which assists the parasite to penetrate red blood cells of the host.
 This was later published by the Proceedings of the National Academy of Sciences journal.
 His research association with Suman Kumar Dhar, an N-Bios and Shanti Swarup Bhatnagar laureate, was successful in identifying acriflavine, an anti-parasitic drug in use in the 20th century, to be effective against Plasmodium falciparum and they have received a patent for their discovery.
 The group is now engaged in the development of a nano-formulation of the drug, a project funded by the Department of Biotechnology.
 His studies have been documented by way of a number of articles and ResearchGate, an online article repository of scientific articles, has listed 40 of them.
 He also maintains close research association with such institutions as National Institutes of Health, Swiss Tropical and Public Health Institute and Barcelona Institute for Global Health and the invited speeches delivered by him include the one at 86th Conference of Society of Biological Chemists held in New Delhi.

 In 2015, Gaur served as a consultant to the United States Agency for International Development (USAID) and was a member of the Malaria Vaccine Development Program (MVDP) of the organization.
 He has been a member of the program advisory committee of the UNESCO Regional Centre for Biotechnology of UNESCO, as a special invitee.
 He sat in the preliminary interview committee for Rhodes Scholarship in 2014 and was involved in the selection of final round candidates.
 He is also involved with the selection of research associates at Jawaharlal Nehru University.